Genocide: Causes

+Most genocides are not associated with extreme political ideologies such as Nazism.

-The colloquial understanding of genocide is heavily influenced by the Holocaust as its archetype and is conceived as innocent victims targeted because of irrational hatred rather than for any political reason.
-Genocide is not an end of itself, but a means to another end—often chosen by perpetrators after other options failed.
-Most are ultimately caused by its perpetrators perceiving an existential threat to their own existence, although this belief is usually exaggerated and can be entirely imagined.
+The colloquial understanding of genocide, heavily influenced by the Holocaust as its archetype, is conceived as innocent victims targeted because of irrational hatred rather than for any political reason.
+Genocide is not an end in itself but a means to another end—often chosen by perpetrators after other options fail.
+War is often described as the single most important enabler of genocide, providing the weaponry, ideological justification, polarization between allies and enemies, and cover for carrying out extreme violence.
+A large proportion of genocides occurred during the course of imperial expansion and power consolidation.
+Theories have explored how culture, regime type, societal divides along lines such as ethnicity, and modernization affect genocide, but there is limited evidence.
 Particular threats to existing elites that have been correlated to genocide include both successful and attempted regime change via assassination, coups, revolutions, and civil wars.

-Most genocides were not planned long in advance, but emerged through a process of gradual radicalization, often escalating to genocide following resistance by those targeted.
+Most genocides are not planned long in advance but emerge through a process of gradual radicalization, often escalating to genocide following resistance by those targeted.
 Genocide perpetrators often fear—usually irrationally—that if they do not commit atrocities, they will suffer a similar fate as they inflict on their victims.
 Despite perpetrators' utilitarian goals, ideological factors are necessary to explain why genocide seems to be a desirable solution to the identified security problem.
-Noncombatants are harmed because of the collective guilt ascribed to an entire people—defined according to race but targeted because of its supposed security threat.
-Other motives for genocide have included theft, land grabbing, and revenge.
+Noncombatants are harmed because of the collective guilt ascribed to an entire people, defined according to race but targeted because of its supposed security threat.
+The victims are viewed as other and are often deliberately excluded from society before genocide begins through formal measures such as the denial of citizenship.